MarkLaur/BikeApp/README.md

-# Work-in-progress
-This is still incomplete and filled with garbage code so try to focus on the good bits (if there are any).

 # BikeApp
 Welcome to my bikeapp project.
 This is my first ASP.NET Core project so I'm probably not doing everything sensibly.